This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 • Private Limited Company (Sdn.
 Bhd.) — the most common and available to foreigners

-• Labuan Company (for offshore activities)
+• Labuan Company / Representative Office

 Foreigners are recommended to register an Sdn.
 Bhd., which offers limited liability, 100% foreign ownership in many sectors, and a scalable structure